MelonKony/millmint/site/factbook/technology/_index.md

 aliases:
   - /technology/
 ---
 [[Vekllei]] is a highly technological society, and due to a confluence of social factors has many scientists and engineers of renown that have contributed to breakthroughs in many industries.
-THey excel especially in industrial computing, automatic machines, material sciences and chemistry.
+They excel especially in industrial computing, automatic machines, material sciences and chemistry.

 {{<note advice>}}
 Read more: *[High and Low Technology in Vekllei](/bulletin/technology)*